-Study finds college students willing to donate genetic material to biobanks for researchFebruary 21st, 2012 in Other /
+Study finds college students willing to donate genetic material to biobanks for researchFebruary 21, 2012 in Medicine & Health / Other

 A majority of college students is receptive to donating blood or other genetic material for scientific research, according to a new study from Southern Methodist University, Dallas.